Zimmi48/ceps/text/refactor_refman.md

 We believe the documentation should be easily understood by users who have only a bachelor's degree in Computer Science or Mathematics.
-It should be possible to learn and master Coq by reading the reference manual.
-On the other hand, the reference manual shouldn't try to be a tutorial or a textbook.
+Users who are learning Coq should be able to use the manual as a reference and exhaustive documentation without having to become expert first.

 Some of the more apparent issues with the current documentation are:
 -	**Poor organization.** For example, the current split between the